Back to all guides

 How to make it

 1. Design the insert first.
 Because glassine is translucent, the insert becomes part of the pocket design.
-Busy inserts can look muddy through the paper.
+Busy inserts can turn muddy behind the soft surface.

 2. Choose the opening direction.
-Top openings are simple.
+Top openings are direct.
 Side openings feel more private.
-A flap can stay loose if you want the page to feel interactive.
+A flap can stay loose if the page needs a lift moment.

 4. Add a pull tab.
 Fold a tiny strip over the insert, use a half-circle label, or fold washi tape over the top.
-Let it peek out just enough to invite the reader to pull.
+Let it peek out enough to invite a careful pull.

 Use this pocket on

-A soft botanical page, a private note page, a photo page, or any spread where you want the insert to feel partly hidden.
+A soft botanical page, a private note page, a muted-photo page, or any spread where you want the insert to feel partly hidden.

 Map scrap corner pocket

-Map scraps, brochures, and printed travel papers make excellent story pockets because they immediately suggest place.
-Even a small corner can carry the feeling of a city walk, a museum day, a train ride, or a cafe you want to remember.
+Map scraps, brochures, and printed travel papers make strong story pockets because they name place before you write a sentence.
+Even a small corner can carry a city walk, a museum room, a train ride, or the cafe you want to remember without turning the page into a travel essay.

 What you need